 The companies that generally request transcreation aim to sell products or services.
 To do so; they must:

 - attract consumers

 ⤷ Failure to connect will fail to sell, and thus to achieve the company’s global market strategy.

 At SIGNEWORDS, we only work with translators and copywriters with an excellent understanding of both:

 - the source and

 - the target

 ⤷ languages and cultures, living in any country.

-We screen and vet all our resources and liaise with them and the client regularly throughout the transcreation process,
+We screen and vet all our resources work while liaising with them and the client regularly throughout the transcreation process

 ↳ to ensure we create the best product tailored to the project’s specific needs.